vaibhav18matere/books/daily stoic/5-may.md

 ## 21st MAY - WHAT KIND OF BOXER ARE YOU?

 - What kind of boxer are you if you leave because you get hit?
 That’s the nature of the sport!
 Is that going to stop you from continuing?

+## 22nd MAY - TODAY IS THE DAY

+- "You get what you deserve.
+Instead of being a good person today, you choose instead to become one tomorrow."
+- "I don’t complain about the lack of time . . . what little I have will go far enough.
+Today—this day—will achieve what no tomorrow will fail to speak about.
+- We almost always know what the right thing is.
+- We know we should not get upset, that we shouldn’t take this personally, that we should walk to the health food store instead of swinging by the drive-through, that we need to sit down and focus for an hour.
+- The tougher part is deciding to do it in a given moment.